 When conditions or circumstances warrant, the University issues Campus Safety Alerts as timely warnings to caution the University community to potentially dangerous or threatening situations, serious crime, and other activity that poses a threat to persons or property.
 These timely warnings offer preventative safety and security precautions that arm the University community with information that enables them to protect themselves, while at the same time serving to prevent similar crimes or conditions.
-Campus Safety Alerts are posted on the DPS Homepage and are sent by way of University-wide electronic mail (to all campus community members who have an active account), and by way of newsletters, posters, flyers, and fax.
-In an attempt to reach as many community members as possible,

-DPS calls on the University community, encouraging support through assistance with posting alerts throughout the campus, and in prominent locations.
-In some cases, and particularly in instances when a crime or condition occurs near the campus, other local, state and/or federal law enforcement authorities are often engaged with campus police in a unified effort toward minimizing or removing crime and crime risks, as well as alerting the community.
+Campus Safety Alerts are posted on the DPS Homepage and are sent by way of University-wide electronic mail - to all campus community members who have an active account.
+In some cases, and particularly in instances when a crime or condition occurs near the campus, other local, state and/or federal law enforcement authorities are often engaged with Campus Safety in a unified effort toward minimizing or removing crime and crime risks, as well as alerting the community.